sapcc/limes/docs/users/api-v1-specification.md

 ## GET /v1/clusters/:cluster\_id
 ## GET /v1/clusters/current

-Query data for clusters.
-Requires a cloud-admin token.
+Query data for clusters. `:cluster_id` is optional for cloud admins.
+Cloud admin token shows all clusters.
+With any other token, only that token's cluster may be shown.
 Arguments:

 * `service`: Limit query to resources in this service.
 May be given multiple times.
 * `area`: Limit query to resources in services in this area.
 May be given multiple times.